GSA/idmanagement.gov/_buy/fips201apl-cards.md

 Please Note:

 - Tri-Interface cards are not approved for Federal Government PIV or CAC card use.
 Agencies should not procure them.
-They are listed on the APL for industry-only procurement.
+They are listed on the APL for industry-only acquisition.
 - Manufacturers may call Tri-Interface cards by different names (for example, Dual Hybrid).
 The prohibited feature of Tri-Interface cards is a prox interface (a 125 kHz antenna).
 - Agencies should procure only cards validated by the NIST Personal Identity Verification Program (NPIVP).